elixir-nx/nx/nx/README.md

 end
 ```

-Once `softmax` is called, `Nx.Defn` will invoke `EXLA` to emit a just-in-time and high-specialized compiled version of the code, tailored to the tensor type and shape.
+Once `softmax` is called, `Nx.Defn` will invoke `EXLA` to emit a just-in-time and high-specialized compiled version of the code, tailored to the input tensors type and shape.
 By passing `client: :cuda` or `client: :rocm`, the code can be compiled for the GPU.
 For reference, here are some benchmarks of the function above when called with a tensor of one million random float values:

 ```
 Name                       ips        average  deviation         median         99th %